jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 not focusing on the library a means to receive live events, it is interesting to speculate if Oboe could be used as a REST-compatible bridge to unify live and static data.
-Consider a REST service which gives results per-constituency for a UK general elections.
+Consider a REST service which gives results per-constituency for UK general elections.
 When requesting historic results the data is delivered in JSON format much as usual.
 Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would